-We use leading open source technology including PHP, MySQL, PostGIS, Memcache and Nginx along with a powerful CMS developed by our business partner, Cuttlefish.
-Our servers, managed by Cuttlefish, are hosted by Rackspace Cloud which gives us an industry-leading service level agreement and 100% network uptime guarantee.
+We use leading open source technology including PHP, MySQL, PostGIS, Memcache and Nginx.
+The UKLC content management system was developed by our business partner Cuttlefish.
+Our servers are managed by Cuttlefish and hosted by Rackspace Cloud which gives us an industry-leading service level agreement and 100% network uptime guarantee.

-- UKLC is a technology infrastructure built to join up information and service delivery across the three tiers of local government"
+- UKLC is a technology infrastructure built to join up information and service delivery across the three tiers of local government.

 Our custom-built Content Management System (CMS) sits on top of our technology stack.
-It is a mature, stable system which has been built from the 'ground up' to satisfy the unique requirements for local council websites.
+It is a mature, stable system which has been built from the 'ground up' to satisfy the unique requirements for parish and town council websites.

 - Inherently standards compliant, our CMS ensures your website adheres to the latest web standards and accessibility guidelines and makes use of the latest technologies.
 As well as meeting current 'best practice' for code design, this also means your site will be optimised for search engine indexing.

 Our middle layer performs the magic.
 The use of APIs (Application Programmers Interface) & web services enables us to provide technology agnostic components that can be used with any infrastructure and technologies.
 This means that we can link any organisation into our infrastructure no matter what technology they use.
 Our tried and tested components have been used by many public organisations using various technologies.
 Each of the components are described below.

 A-Z of Services

 The A-Z component aggregates the services from all partner sites, including district and county councils, police, fire service, health service etc. The aggregated output is made available on parish and town council websites and supplied as a web service for partners to display on their websites.